pehor/ssg-my-friend/README.md

 # Scripts

+You need to run `npm install` before running any of the scripts below.

 All scripts can be run by `npm run <script>`.
 Check package.json for all scripts.
 The main scripts for the workflow is:

 - `build`: Runs linting, builds the projects using static data, and exports everything to he `out` directory